Keberneth/adaudit/README.md

 <br><br>

 ## Mangament Report
-Management report script creates a html file that give a more reprisentible summary of the audit with a overall security score
+Management report script creates a html file that give a more reprisentible summary of the audit with a overall security score<br>
+The futher something is from the basline the higher risk score.
+Example, Critical risks start at 12 points, but criticallity and points get higher the futher from basline a risk is.<br>
+If krbtgt password has not been changed in 180 days it is a criticcal risk.
+(12 points) but if it is not changed in 2000 days it is 31 points.<br>
+This is a way of pinpoint and help prioritize criticalities.
+A low criticality can become a high if far enough from the basline value.
 <br><br>